DaAlbrecht/thesis-TEKO/content/Implementation.typ

 caption: [AppState]
 )

-The stuct holds a pool of amqp connections, its recommended to use long lived connections to amqp and create separate channels for each thread.
+The struct holds a pool of amqp connections, its recommended to use long-lived connections to amqp and create separate channels for each thread.
 The other fields hold a struct `MessageOptions` and a  struct `RabbitmqApiConfig`.